smichea/meveoman/README.md

 # Meveoman

-Meveoman is a Meveo script that be also used as a standalone java app to execute a Postman 2.1 collection.
+Meveoman is a Meveo script that can also be used as a standalone java app to execute a Postman 2.1 collection.

 ## Usage